Time Economics: Where Effort Meets Time

 Time dictates movement - We can’t ignore it.
 The clock still governs deadlines, schedules, and the rhythm of the workday.

-Effort fuels outcomes - Effort is the productive expression of your energy — where you choose to channel it and how much you expend.
+Effort fuels outcomes - Effort is the productive expression of your energy, where you choose to invest it and how much you spend.

-Capacity is the return - When effort is aligned with the right time, leaders expand their capacity to achieve more without compromise.
+Capacity is the return - When effort is aligned with the right time, leaders optimize their capacity to achieve more without compromise.

 Why Effort Is the Real Lever